Quantfury Daily Gazette

 So, cybersecurity is a big priority for businesses.
 Especially considering that, ironically, even cybersecurity firms themselves are not immune to cyber-attacks, such was the case for Fortinet (NYSE: FTNT).
 No one is safe.
 This is why the cybersecurity industry is always continuing to develop new solutions.
-For example, Fortinet, which specializes in developing Firewalls, recently announced FortiGate, which the company describes as the Next-Generation Firewall (NGFW).
+For example, Fortinet (NYSE: FTNT), which specializes in developing Firewalls, recently announced FortiGate, which the company describes as the Next-Generation Firewall.
 Meanwhile, Crowdstrike (NASDAQ: CRWD) and CyberArk (NASDAQ: CYBR) developed new identity threat protection solutions to keep up with the changing virtual world.

 The corporate world also faces another dilemma: the desire to move toward automation and continual digitization.
 Technology is attractive because it can cut costs, increase profits, and mitigate some risks, but this opens up vulnerable areas for cyber-attacks.
 These attacks are driving costs up.
 McAfee’s report, “The Hidden Costs of Cybercrime”, estimates that the cost of global cybercrime reached over $1 trillion in 2018.

 On the other hand, cybersecurity is not just a technology problem but a human one.
 Fixing leaks or breaches also involves a human factor.
 And in most cases, threats originate from human vulnerabilities.
 Social engineering exists because we let down our guard.